ari-jpg/ari-jpg.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Electrical Engineering, Columbia University, September 2021 – November 2025 (Anticipated)
+* Ph.D in Electrical Engineering, Columbia University, September 2021 to November 2025 (Anticipated)
-* M.S. in Electrical Engineering, UMass Lowell, May 2020 – May 2021
+* M.S. in Electrical Engineering, UMass Lowell, May 2020 to May 2021
-* B.S. in Electrical Engineering (Mathematics Minor), UMass Lowell, September 2015 – December 2019
+* B.S. in Electrical Engineering (Mathematics Minor), UMass Lowell, September 2015 to December 2019

 Work experience